Design & Customization

 How to Find Section and Block IDs in Squarespace

 Squarespace is a powerful platform for building modern websites.
-If you want to customize your design beyond built-in options, knowing how to find section and block IDs is essential.
+If you want to customize your design beyond built-in options, knowing how to find a section ID or block ID is essential.
 These unique identifiers allow you to target specific elements for styling, layout adjustments, and advanced functionality.
 In this guide, we'll walk through the steps to locate these IDs and use them effectively.

 Understanding Squarespace Sections and Blocks